ResursBank/ResursBank.github.io/docs/platform-plugins/magento-modules/magento-mapi.md

 The price calculated in the widget changes on the fly as the customer selects potential options for the product or change the quantity.

-Clicking the **Read More** link at the bottom of the widget content will display a modal with more information about the payment method in context to configured product price.
+Clicking the **Read More** link in the widget content will display a modal with SECCI information.
+You can also configure the module to instead display the "legacy" modal with more information about the payment method in context to configured product price.

 ![Resurs Bank](Documentation/7.png)